-Devices connected over Bluetooth, Lightning cable or audio jack that have built-in mics will allow a press and hold on the play/pause button or call button to summon Siri.
+Some devices with built-in mics connected over Bluetooth, Lightning cable, or audio jack will work with Siri.
+On compatible devices, you can press and hold on the play/pause button or call button to summon Apple's assistant.

-CarPlay functionality will depend on the car's hardware.
+CarPlay functionality depends on the car's hardware.
 Usually, it will allow "Hey Siri" or a long press on the touchscreen home button or steering wheel call button to summon the assistant.

-Siri on the Apple TV is a siloed version of Siri, meaning that not all functions are available.
-To use Siri on Apple TV you hold down the Siri button on the Apple TV Remote.
-You can request movies and music to be played, search for movies using universal search, ask some trivia questions, or control your home when using Siri from most locations on Apple TV.
-When viewing media you can ask "who is in this movie" or "what did they say" to get specific results designed for the Apple TV.
+Siri on the Apple TV has limited functionality.
+To use the assistant on Apple TV, hold down the Siri button on the Siri Remote.
+You can request movie or music playback, search for movies using universal search, ask some trivia questions, or control your home.
+When viewing media, you can ask "who is in this movie" or "what did they say" to get specific results designed for the Apple TV.

-Siri is activated via a dedicated Siri button on the Touchbar on any MacBook with Touchbar, or a keyboard shortcut.
-"Hey Siri" also works on Macs with built-in mics and T2 chips made after 2018.
-This version is also siloed and only recently gained the ability to control HomeKit.
+"Hey Siri" works on Macs with built-in mics and T2 chips made after 2018.
+This version is also limited, only recently gaining the ability to control HomeKit.

 Apple, Siri, and Social Awareness

-With Siri being on every iOS sold and nearly every Mac, the assistant has become a source of information for many.
-Apple claims it is activated by its millions of users every day, and therefore wants to keep Siri relevant and learning.
+Siri resides on every iOS device and nearly every Mac, making the assistant a primary source of information for many users.
+Apple claims millions of users activate it every day, and the company wants to keep Siri relevant and learning.

-In 2020 Apple made Siri smarter about the events surrounding the election and gave users helpful information about the primaries and caucuses being held in each state.
-Often you'd be read an answer and shown a link to special coverage in Apple news.
+In 2020, Apple made Siri smarter about the events surrounding the election, providing users with helpful information about each state's primaries and caucuses.
+The assistant would often read an answer aloud and show a link to special Apple News coverage.

-As 2020 went on, many events that affected all Americans and the world started to progress.
-The spread of coronavirus lead to a lot of fear and doubt, but Apple again wanted their smart assistant to be a useful tool.
-Apple gave Siri specific answers to questions about coronavirus and would offer links to the CDC and Maps directions to testing centers.
+As 2020's unprecedented events proceeded, Apple adapted its digital assistant accordingly.
+The spread of coronavirus sparked fear and doubt, and Apple again wanted its smart assistant to be a useful tool.
+Apple gave Siri specific answers to questions about COVID-19 and offered links to the CDC and Maps directions to testing centers.

-When the George Floyd protests broke out, a huge clamor for fact-checked information came with it.
-A lot of misguided or misrepresented information was being passed around, and Apple again gave Siri an update to push people in the right direction.
-If asked about "All Lives Matter" Siri would respond by showing users a link to the Black Lives Matter page.
+When the George Floyd protests broke out, demand for fact-checked information came with it.
+As misinformation spread, Apple gave Siri an update to push people toward facts and appropriate context.
+If users asked about "All Lives Matter," Siri would respond by showing users a link to the Black Lives Matter page.